Christmas markets, festive holiday lighting, mild weather, and fewer crowds: there are many reasons to visit Florence in winter.

 Winter is a great time to visit all the monuments in the city center and Piazza del Duomo without the crowds!

-The Brunelleschi pass is the most complete, allowing you access to the Baptistery of San Giovanni, Giotto’s Bell Tower, Brunelleschi’s Dome, the Opera del Duomo Museum, and the ancient Basilica of Santa Reparata.
+The Brunelleschi Dome options is the most complete, allowing you access to the Baptistery of San Giovanni, Giotto’s Bell Tower, Brunelleschi’s Dome, the Opera del Duomo Museum, and the ancient Basilica of Santa Reparata.

 The great thing about this pass is that it is valid for three days from the chosen date for all monuments except for the Dome, which requires you to respect the chosen time slot.